In an article over at Writer’s Digest, the author explained that ‘real’ dialogue doesn’t spell everything out.

 Here’s another example:

 Sara stormed up to Alicia’s desk and slammed a folder down.
 “You stole my idea.
 Mr. Peter is doing a full campaign based on it.
-Tell him it’s my idea or I’ll tell him.”
+Tell him it’s my idea, or I’ll tell him.”

 Without looking up or hesitating, Alicia said, “That’s not happening.
 If you weren’t careless enough to leave your notes on your desk, I wouldn’t have seen them.”
-She pulled a lipstick and mirror out of her draw and touched up her lips.
+She pulled a lipstick and a mirror out of her drawer and touched up her lips.
 “If you go to the boss, he won’t know who to believe.
 He might think you’re lying to get ahead.
 Want to risk it?”

 Source: